Features of Cutek Extreme

 - High-quality ingredients that stand up to extreme conditions even in the tropics

-- Suitable for all types of wood including engineered wood and some bamboo.
+- Suitable for all types of wood including engineered wood.

 - Log buildings